-The facility conformance review process only evaluates whether permit or registration applications for existing or new facilities conform to the goals and objectives of a region's solid waste management plan and is performed as a required COG role in the TCEQ's overall review of permit and registration applications.
+The facility conformance review process only evaluates whether permit or registration applications for existing or new facilities conform to the goals and objectives of a region's solid waste management plan and is completed in a supporting role to TCEQ's overall review of permit and registration applications.
 TCEQ is the agency responsible for reviewing and then approving or denying permit or registration applications in Texas.
 Therefore, it is also TCEQ's role to receive public comment on permit or registration applications.